 The Bottom Line

-Budget $80–$120 per visit for a standard full groom in Seattle or Portland.
-Plan for every 4–8 weeks depending on your dog's coat type.
-If you go the mobile route, budget $150–$250.
+Budget $80 to $120 per visit for a standard full groom in Seattle or Portland.
+Plan for every 4 to 8 weeks depending on your dog's coat type (our grooming frequency guide can help you figure out the right schedule).
+If you go the mobile route, budget $150 to $250.

 Prices reflect 2026 market rates from independent groomers in the Seattle and Portland metro areas.
 Actual prices vary by groomer, dog size, coat condition, and services selected.